-During the mobility element period, all researchers will continue to receive their standard monthly salary from their research institute.
-It is therefore the policy of the Irish Cancer Society that the researcher uses their own salaries to cover subsistence
+During the mobility element period, all researchers will continue to receive their standard monthly salary from their research institution.
+It is therefore the policy of the Irish Cancer Society that the researcher uses their own salaries to cover subsistence costs such as food.
+Costs for subsistence will only be allowed under exceptional circumstances and to a maximum value of €200 per month.